 Can Facebook Live Be Broadcast Privately?

-But can you broadcast Facebook Live privately, to a limited group of people?
-Some events may not be for the entire Facebook to see, but you still may want the option of streaming it to a selected group of people.
+But can you broadcast Facebook Live privately to a limited group of people?
+Some events may not be for the entire Facebook community to see, but you still may want to stream them to a selected group of people.

-The short answer here is: yes.
+The short answer here is yes.
 Not only can you choose to broadcast your live Facebook session to your Facebook friends only, but you can even exclude some of these friends from your broadcast.
-You can also go live on Facebook with the groups in which you’re a member or admin.
+You can also go live on Facebook with the groups where you’re a member or admin.

-So yes, broadcasting Facebook Live to a select group of people is an option, and a very useful one, at that.
-Instead of broadcasting something hobby-related to all of your friends, you can do so in a hobby group.
+So yes, broadcasting Facebook Live to a select group of people is an option, and a beneficial one, at that.
+Instead of posting something hobby-related to all of your friends, you can do so in a hobby group.
 This way, you’ll get much more traction and more engagements.
 If you don’t care about the numbers, you can focus on the fun aspect of this experience.

 facebook live be broadcast privately

-There are two main ways to do Facebook Live, in general.
-Using your Android/iOS device and using your browser.
+There are two main ways to do Facebook Live: Using your Android/iOS device or browser.
 The first one is much more versatile and widely used, while the second one is much more organized.
 Both work in a similar way.
 Here’s how to start your live broadcast on Facebook to a select group of people.

 facebook live broadcast privately